KyleLEI/NuttHeX/configs/RMDevBoard/README.txt

 Default Serial Console
 ----------------------

-USART1 is enabled as the serial console in all configurations (see */defconfig).
+USART3 is enabled as the serial console in all configurations (see */defconfig).
-USART1 RX and TX are configured on pins PA10 and PA9, respectively (see include/board.h).
+USART3 RX and TX are configured on pins PD9 and PD8, respectively (see include/board.h).

-  Header 32X2 P1
+  Header 5P P6
   --------------
-  Pin 1  5V
+  Pin 1  GND
-  Pin 51 PA10
+  Pin 2  PD9
-  Pin 52 PA9
+  Pin 3  5V
-  Pin 63 GND
+  Pin 4  PD8

-If solder bridges SB11 and SB12 are closed, then USART1 will be connected to the ST-Link and should be available over USB as a virtual COM interface.
+  Pin 5  GND

 Timer Inputs/Outputs
 ====================